Quantum simulation with hybrid tensor networks: Numerical simulation

 which determines the evolution of the parameters

 with the matrix elements of $A$ and $C$ given by

 Therefore, we can effectively simulate imaginary time evolution by tracking the evolution of the parameters.

 To variationally simulate imaginary time evolution, we have to be able to calculate $A$ and $C$ for any given parameters.
-When $\ket{\psi(\vec x)}$ is directly prepared by a quantum circuit, we can obtain the matrix elements by a modified quantum circuit by introducing an ancillary qubit~\cite{mcardle2019variational,yuan2019theory}.
+When $\ket{\psi(\vec \theta)}$ is directly prepared by a quantum circuit, we can obtain the matrix elements by a modified quantum circuit by introducing an ancillary qubit~\cite{mcardle2019variational,yuan2019theory}.
 When we consider trial states represented by a hybrid tensor network, we can calculate $A$ and $C$ by making use of a similar method for calculating the expectation values of hybrid tensor networks.
 The main idea is to generalize the circuit to implement the contraction of two quantum tensors.
+Related work can be found in Refs.~\cite{mcardle2019variational,yuan2019theory,endo2020variational}.
 We leave the circuit implementation of the matrix elements and the application of the hybrid tensor network in simulating real-time dynamics to future work.

 In this work, we calculate the matrix elements by the finite difference method.
 For example, to calculate each $A_{i,j}$, we can approximate it as